 Starting a business can be an exciting and challenging endeavor.
-When starting a business, an important thing to consider is how you fund it.
+When starting a business, an important thing to consider is calculate your MVP pricing and how you fund your startup.
 Without sufficient funding, getting your business off the ground and sustaining it over the long term can be difficult.
 Fortunately, there are multiple options available for funding your startup.

 This article will explore seven ways to fund your startup.
 By understanding the different funding options available, you can make informed decisions about how to finance your business and set yourself up for success.

 Starting a business requires significant funding to get it off the ground, and various options are available to help finance your startup.
 One option worth considering is using your retirement savings through a Rollovers as Business Startups (ROBS) 401(k) plan.

 The process involves rolling over retirement savings into a new company-owned 401(k), allowing you to use the funds to finance your startup.
 While ROBS can be a good option for entrepreneurs who don’t qualify for traditional loans or investments and want to use their own money to fund their business, it’s important to be aware that it can be complex and carries some risks.

 It’s a good idea to consult a financial advisor or attorney before proceeding with a ROBS 401k plan.
 Overall, it’s important to carefully consider the pros and cons of all funding options and choose the one that best fits your needs and goals.